msuperdock/vim-foldout/README.md

 ```

 If you do not see this general pattern of groups, then you are experiencing a
 foldout-related issue.
-The two known issues are below:
+The two known issues are:

 ### Files beginning with keywords